C. P. Ramaswami Iyer: Punnapra-Vayalar revolt

 A mass uprising broke out in the Alleppey region in October 1946.
 On 24 October Travancore police killed near about 200 people in Punnapra and the government ordered martial law in Alleppey and Cherthala.
-CP's police and army moved to Alleppey and on 27 October, Vayalar witnessed another mass uprising and 150 people were killed on the spot.
+Sir C. P.'s police and army moved to Alleppey and on 27 October, Vayalar witnessed another mass uprising and 150 people were killed on the spot.
 On the same day, 130 people were killed in different locations of Alleppey in police shoot-outs.
 According to Prof. A Shreedhara Menon's Kerala History, about 1,000 people died in the Punnapra Vayalar Agitation.
 Even though the agitation was a short-lived failure, it resulted in better administration of Travancore.

 Declaration of independence

 When, on 3 June 1947, the United Kingdom accepted demands for a partition and announced its intention to quit India within a short period, the Maharaja of Travancore desired to declare himself independent.
-Supported by the Diwan, C.P., Chithira Thirunal issued a declaration of independence on 18 June 1947.
+Supported by the Diwan, Iyer, Chithira Thirunal issued a declaration of independence on 18 June 1947.
 As Travancore's declaration of independence was unacceptable to India, negotiations were started with the Diwan by the Government of India.
-Family sources indicate that C.P. himself was not in favour of independence but only greater autonomy, and that a favourable agreement had been reached between C.P. and the Indian representatives by 23 July 1947 but accession to the Indian Union could not be carried out only because it was pending approval by the Raja.
+Family sources indicate that Iyer himself was not in favour of independence but only greater autonomy, and that a favourable agreement had been reached between Iyer and the Indian representatives by 23 July 1947 but accession to the Indian Union could not be carried out only because it was pending approval by the Raja.

-On the other hand, noted historian Ramachandra Guha has written about how C.P., egged on by Mohammed Ali Jinnah, had established secret ties with senior Ministers of the British Government, who encouraged him in the hope that he would give them privileged access to monazite, a material Travancore was rich in and which could give the British a lead in the nuclear arms race.
+On the other hand, noted historian Ramachandra Guha has written about how Iyer, egged on by Mohammed Ali Jinnah, had established secret ties with senior Ministers of the British Government, who encouraged him in the hope that he would give them privileged access to monazite, a material Travancore was rich in and which could give the British a lead in the nuclear arms race.

-Nevertheless, an assassination attempt was made on C.P. on 25 July 1947 during a concert commemorating the anniversary of Swati Thirunal.
-C.P. survived with multiple stab wounds and hastened the accession of Travancore state to the Indian Union soon after his recovery.
+Nevertheless, an assassination attempt was made on Iyer on 25 July 1947 during a concert commemorating the anniversary of Swati Thirunal.
+Iyer survived with multiple stab wounds and hastened the accession of Travancore state to the Indian Union soon after his recovery.